4Xplos1on/slovak-clickbait-detector/README.md

 | *Slovenska nemocnica odmietla pacienta a ten zomrel pred vchodom* | LEGIT | 99% |
 | *Ucitelia su na pokraji zrutenia a nikoho to nezaujima* | LEGIT | 98% |

-These headlines use emotional framing that is common in tabloid media.
-Some of them could arguably appear in quality outlets too, but the style is typical of clickbait.
-Either way, the model shows no sensitivity to emotional tone at all.
-It only reacts to the specific words and phrases it saw during training.
+These use emotional framing that is common in tabloids.
+Some could appear in quality outlets too, but the style is typical clickbait.
+The model has no reaction to emotional tone.
+It only responds to the specific words it saw during training.

-**It catches some clickbait phrases but not others.** Even within the "subtle clickbait" category, results were inconsistent:
+**It catches some clickbait phrases but not others.**

 | Headline | Prediction | Confidence |
 |----------|------------|------------|